Kendal Thompkins

 Kendal Thompkins (born September 16, 1989) is an American former football wide receiver.
 Thompkins was signed as an undrafted free agent by the Orlando Predators in 2014.
 Thompkins played college football at Miami.

-Early years
+Early life

 In 2007, Thompkins recorded 46 receptions, 839 receiving yards and team-best 14 receiving touchdowns in his Senior season and also playing for 2007 consensus national championship Miami Northwestern Senior High School football team.
 He was selected to inaugural Under Armour All-Star game He was ranked as the 76th best wide receiver and 83rd best overall player in state of Florida by Rivals.com.
 He was ranked as the 89th best wide receiver by ESPN and he was rated 209th overall player in nation by Scout.com.
 He was selected to PrepStar All-Southeast Region team.